0 of 24 questions completed

 ‘PDSA’ stands for People’s Dispensary for Sick Animals.

 - Question 21 of 24

-Which of the following TWO islands are known as ‘Crown dependencies’?CorrectIncorrect
+Which of the following TWO islands are ‘Crown dependencies’?CorrectIncorrect

 There are also several islands which are closely linked with the UK but are not part of it: the Channel Islands and the Isle of Man.
 These have their own governments and are called ‘Crown dependencies’.